 Agreement Service

-Define and document permissions and rules for the handling of PI based on applicable policies, individual preferences, and other relevant factors.

-Provide relevant Actors with a mechanism to negotiate or establish new permissions and rules.
+Defines and documents permissions and rules for the handling of PI based on applicable policies, individual preferences, and other relevant factors.
+Provides relevant Actors with a mechanism to negotiate or establish new permissions and rules

-Express the agreements for use by other Services.
+Expresses the agreements for use by other Services

-Example
+Agreement Service Example

-As part of its standard customer service agreement, a bank requests selected customer PI, with associated permissions for use.
-Customer negotiates with the bank (whether via an electronic interface, by telephone or in person) to modify the permissions.
-Customer provides the PI to the bank, with the modified and agreed to permissions.
-This agreement is signed by both parties, stored in an appropriate representation and the customer is provided a copy.
+As part of its standard customer service agreement, the Utility requests selected customer PI, with associated permissions for use.
+Customer negotiates with the Utility (in this case via an electronic interface providing opt-in choices) to modify the permissions.
+The Customer provides the PI to the Utility, with the modified and agreed -to permissions.
+This agreement is recorded, stored in an appropriate representation, and the customer provided a copy.

 Usage Service

-Ensure that the use of PI complies with the terms of any applicable permission, policy, law or regulation,
+Ensures that the use of PI complies with the terms of any applicable permission, policy, law or regulation,

 Including PI subjected to information minimization, linking, integration, inference, transfer, derivation, aggregation, and anonymization,

-Over the lifecycle of the use case.
+Over the lifecycle of the PI

-Example
+Usage Service Example

-A third party has acquired specific PI, consistent with agreed permissions for use.
-Before using the PI, the third party has implemented functionality ensuring that the usage of the PI is consistent with these permissions.
+A third party has acquired specific PI from the Utility, consistent with contractually agreed permissions for use. the third party has implemented technical functionality capable of enforcing the agreement ensuring that the usage of the PI is consistent with these permissions.

 Privacy Assurance Services